wow-actions/update-authors/README.md

 # Update Authors

-Automate generate and update AUTHORS.txt for your repository.
+Automatically generate and update `AUTHORS.txt` for your repository.

 ## Usage

-Create a workflow file such as `.github/workflows/authors.yml`:
+Create a workflow file such as `.github/workflows/authors.yml` in your repository:

 ```yml
 name: Update Authors